-“Founded in 1989 Pipers Farm is a destination for meat that has been produced sustainably and in harmony with nature.
+“Founded in 1989, Pipers Farm is a destination for meat that is produced sustainably and in harmony with nature.
 We create links between ethical producers who we know and trust, and with you, our customers.
 Our ethics and values are deep-rooted to the core of our business.
 We passionately believe in producing wholesome natural food that has been grown with respect for nature.
 Our principals have not changed for over 25 years and you can rest assured that we will continue to produce food that you can trust completely."

 We believe small-scale mixed farming is the most sustainable way to produce food.
-All our farmers grow a range of produce for example our Red Rubies alongside a flock of sheep or our Saddlebacks alongside vegetables.
-We have built strong relationships with our farmers based on a handshake and a belief to produce food the right way.
+All our farmers grow a range of produce - for example, our Red Rubies graze alongside a flock of sheep and our Wessex Saddleback pigs happily live next to vegetable patches.

-For us true sustainability also includes building sustainable communities.
+For us, true sustainability also includes building sustainable communities.
 Proper sustainable farming needs to have an economic benefit to the community.
 It is no good having farmers and workers unable to make a living through food production as this only leads to unfair pressure on principles.